 Butler seniors desiring to take graduate courses may make special arrangements with the dean of the college in which the graduate degree is to be earned.
 Credit for such courses will not be recorded on a graduate record until the bachelor’s degree is awarded and the student has been admitted to a graduate program.
-Note: Students must be degree-seeking MBA or MPAcc admits to be eligible to enroll in Lacy School of Business graduate-level courses.
+Note: Students must be degree-seeking MBA, MPAcc, MSRI, or MiM admits to be eligible to enroll in Lacy School of Business graduate-level courses.

 Students intending to work toward an advanced degree must satisfy the prerequisites for the program.
 If prerequisites are to be completed, the student may, under some circumstances, be admitted with a stipulation that the courses be completed satisfactorily.
 If not admitted, a student may, depending on the college, enroll as a non-degree student while completing the prerequisites.

 Applications may be obtained on Butler’s website.
 All candidates for admission to graduate programs must submit the following:

 - Official transcript from each college or university previously attended, which must be mailed or sent electronically directly from the issuing institution.
 International students must hold a degree from a school recognized by the government or education ministry within the country.